COVID-19 pandemic in Vanuatu: 2020

-November 2020

-On 11 November, Vanuatu confirmed its first asymptomatic case, belonging to a man who had traveled to the islands from the United States via Sydney and Auckland.
-The man had arrived in Vanuatu on 4 November and underwent managed isolation and quarantine with no symptoms.
-He tested positive on 10 November.
+The first asymptomatic case, that of a man who had traveled to the islands from the United States via Sydney and Auckland was confirmed on 11 November.
+He had arrived in Vanuatu on 4 November and underwent managed isolation and quarantine with no symptoms, and tested positive on 10 November.
+On 2 December, it was confirmed that the man had since tested negative.

-December 2020

-On 2 December 2020, Vanuatu confirmed that the man who tested positive for COVID-19 in November had since tested negative.